Dunfermline High School: Facilities

 Facilities include a five-a-side football pitch; a main football pitch; meeting room; free parking spaces on site; sports hall, fitness room and an assembly hall with a stage.

 Uniform

 The school badge is made up from the crest of Malcolm Canmore, the Queen Margaret Cross and the symbol of Abbot Bothwell.
-The two typical colours featured as part of the school blazer and ties are black and "gold" which is more or less yellow.
+The two typical colours featured as part of the school blazer and ties are black and "gold" which is more or less yellow(It is yellow).
 In 2008, a second 'senior tie' was introduced which features the school's crest.

 School motto

 The school has two Latin mottos: